 The set includes absolutely EVERYTHING you need for Portrait Retouch including an array of skin retouching and frequency separation actions, eye enhancing brushes in addition to all-in-one, color correction actions that enhance skin, teeth, hair, lips, cheeks and so much more!

-Do You Want More Help Editing Portraits in Photoshop?
+Would You Like More Help Editing Portraits in Photoshop?

 If you missed our previous portrait editing tutorials check them out now!
 They build on the basic but necessary and important things you need to know when editing portraits in Photoshop: